adam-git-ai/Malignant-Breast-Cancer-Diagnosis/README.md

 # Use
 Clone the data to the same directory as the scripts from https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/downloads/breast-cancer-wisconsin-data.zip/2.

-The data is preprocessed by ´´´dataprocessing.py´´´.
+The data is preprocessed by *dataprocessing.py*.
 As default, 80 % of the instances are used for training of the algorithm, the remaining 20 % is used to evaluate the model's accuracy.
-This ratio can be altered through changing the parameter ´´´numerator´´´.
+This ratio can be altered through changing the parameter *numerator*.

-The script ´´´neural.py´´´ is responsible for training and evaluating the neural network.
+The script *neural.py* is responsible for training and evaluating the neural network.

 # Prerequisites
 Python 3.7